priyangsubanerjee/webrtc-file-transfer/README.md

 - SDP (Session Description Protocol)

 ## Alternatives
-- Building and SFU and transfer files over it.
+- Building an SFU and transfer files over it.
 - Check [EasyFi Db](https://github.com/priyangsubanerjee/easyfi-db) for more information.
 ## Authors